pu2clr/Magnetic_Loop_Antenna_Tuner/README.md

 ##### IMPORTANT

-The files  [ArduinoOneCapacitor.ino](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/blob/master/sources/ArduinoOneCapacitor/ArduinoOneCapacitor.ino), [ArduinoTwoCapacitors.ino](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/blob/master/sources/ArduinoTwoCapacitors/ArduinoTwoCapacitors.ino) and [BluetoothTuner.java](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/blob/master/sources/AndroidApplication/app/src/main/java/br/eti/caratti/AntennaTuner/BluetoothTuner.java) will help you understand the Antenna Tuner comunication protocol.
+The files  [ArduinoOneCapacitor.ino][arduino-one-capacitor], [ArduinoTwoCapacitors.ino][arduino-two-capacitor] and [BluetoothTuner.java][bluetooth-tuner] will help you understand the Antenna Tuner comunication protocol.

 ## References